 At harvest, the organic seed cotton is defoliated using one of two methods, water management or freeze.
 Rather than relying on chemicals to accelerate the process, organic cotton is sometimes allowed to defoliate naturally upon the seasonal freeze.
 Water techniques can be used when this is not an option.

-When we talk about what is the difference between organic cotton and cotton, we focus on the benefits.
+There are benefits to both organic and conventional cotton.
 The most direct advantage is the way organic cotton can affect your health concerns.
 For example, someone suffering from skin conditions such as Eczema, might appreciate organic cotton textiles.
 Because organic cotton is produced using fewer chemicals than traditional cotton, it can be less irritating.
 Exposure to chemicals can wreak havoc on our bodies.
 This is why it is especially important that we limit what harmful toxins we expose ourselves and our children to.
 What it comes down to is this: organic cotton finished products are considered safer than their non-organic counterparts.

 Benefits for Community